npm/npmo-docs/up-and-running/auth/github.md

 package to users who have access to the repo for that package, and restricts publishing of that package to users who have commit access to the repo.

+_Note: The Github Enterprise integration does not support website auth with two-factor authentication.
+If you want to use two-factor authentication, with website-auth enabled [GitHub Enterprise OAuth2](up-and-running/auth/oauth-github.md) would be the best option._

 ## Pointing at your GitHub Enterprise appliance

 To point npm Enterprise at your GitHub Enterprise appliance: